Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 Can you ventilate a conscious patient?

-Yes, you can use a bag valve mask (BVM) on a conscious patient.
-However, it is important to ensure that the patient can maintain an adequate seal around the mask and that they can cooperate with the ventilation.
-If not, then other methods of ventilation may be more appropriate.
+Yes, you can use a BVM on a conscious patient.
+However, it is important to ensure that the patient maintains an adequate seal around the mask and that they cooperate with the ventilation.
+If not, then other methods of ventilation is more appropriate.

 How do you open the airway for breaths of a single rescuer is present?

 When a single rescuer is present, it is important to open the airway before providing breaths.
 To do this, the rescuer should tilt the head back and lift the chin to create an open air flow space.
-If needed, the rescuer can also use their fingers to gently sweep away any secretions or foreign objects from the patient’s mouth that may be blocking the airway.
+If needed, use fingers to gently sweep away any secretions or foreign objects from the patient’s mouth that is blocking the airway.

 How are breaths delivered using a bag-mask device for infants?